Şişli

-Şişli ([ˈʃiʃli]) is one of the 39 districts of Istanbul, Turkey.
+Şişli ([ˈʃiʃli]) is a municipality and district of Istanbul Province, Turkey.
+Its area is 10 km2, and its population is 276,528 (2022).
 Located on the European side of the city, it is bordered by Beşiktaş to the east, Sarıyer to the north, Eyüp and Kağıthane to the west, and Beyoğlu to the south.
-In 2009, Şişli had a population of 316,058.

 It is also the name of a specific area of Şişli district centered on the Sişli Mosque.

 History

 Until the 1800s, Şişli was open countryside, used for hunting, agriculture and leisure.
 It was developed as a middle class residential district during the last years of the Ottoman Empire and the early years of the Turkish Republic (the late 19th-early 20th centuries).
-French culture was an important influence in this period and the wide avenues of Şişli were lined with large stone buildings with high ceilings and art nouveau wrought-iron balconies, and which often had little elevators on wires in the middle of the stairways.
+French culture was an important influence in this period and the wide avenues of Şişli were lined with large stone buildings with high ceilings and Art Nouveau wrought-iron balconies, which often had little elevators on wires in the middle of the stairways.
 This trading middle-class was composed of Jews, Greeks and Armenians, as well as some Turks, many of whom built homes in Şişli after a large fire devastated the neighbouring district of Pera (now Beyoğlu) in 1870.
 To this day, several families from Istanbul's local Armenian community live in the Kurtuluş neighbourhood of Şişli.
-The area was also popular with the Levantine trading families of this period who settled in Istanbul for trade or were contracted by the Ottoman Empire. Şişli also attracted migrants from former possessions in Greece and the Balkans.
+The area was also popular with the Catholic Levantine trading families of this period who settled in Istanbul for trade or were contracted by the Ottoman Empire. Şişli also attracted migrants from former possessions in Greece and the Balkans.
 In the late 19th century, Şişli was one of the first areas supplied with tramlines, electricity and natural gas.
 The Darülaceze orphanage and the large Şişli Etfal Hospital were built here in this period, as well as the French schools of St. Michel and Notre Dame de Sion.

 Following the founding of the Turkish Republic in the 1920s, larger and larger buildings were built along wide avenues such as Halaskargazi Caddesi, the main road that runs through the middle of Şişli, with its little arcades of shops below tall apartment and office buildings.
 In the republican era, the area was still popular with the middle classes but also attracted a growing population of traders.
 Writers and poets also favoured the area, and Şişli acquired theatres, cafes and other cultural amenities.
 The Hilton Istanbul Bosphorus was built here in the 1950s and many others followed.

 From the 1950s onwards people from Anatolia began to migrate to Istanbul in search of work.
 In most cases they built themselves illegal squats on unclaimed or government-owned land (see gecekondu).
 Some of these people settled in parts of Şişli in the 1950s and 1960s, especially in the northern sections of the district, around Mecidiyeköy.